funky-station/funky-station/SOP.md

 ### Security Officers / Cadets
 #### Code Green
-1. Security officers are encouraged to act in accordance with the Security Rules of Conduct before engaging with any member of the public.
+1. Security Officers are encouraged to act in accordance with the Security Rules of Conduct before engaging with any member of the public.
 2. Security Officers are required to state the reasons behind an arrest before any further action is taken.
 Exception is made if the suspect refuses to stop;
 3. Security Officers must attempt to bring all suspects or witnesses to the Brig without handcuffing or incapacitating them.
 Should the suspect not cooperate, the officer may proceed as usual;
 4. No weapons are to be brandished until the suspect attempts to run away or becomes actively hostile;
 5. Security Officers may not demand access to the interior of other Departments during regular patrols.
 However, asking for access from the Head of Personnel is still acceptable;
-6. Security officers are not permitted to have weapons drawn during regular patrols;
+6. Security Officers are not permitted to have weapons drawn during regular patrols;
-7. Security officers are permitted to conduct searches, provided there is reasonable evidence/suspicion that the person in question has committed a crime.
+7. Security Officers are permitted to conduct searches, provided there is reasonable evidence/suspicion that the person in question has committed a crime.
 Any further searches require a warrant from the Head of Security or Captain;
 8. Security Officers are required to wear their uniform in accordance with the Security Rules of Conduct.

 #### Code Blue
 1. Guidelines 1, 2, 4 and 8 are carried over from Code Green;
 2. Security Officers are permitted to carry around any weapons or equipment available in the Armory, at the Warden's discretion, but never more than one at a time.
 Exception is made for severe emergencies, such as Nuclear Operatives;